-The following is a summary of significant events and transactions that occurred during the six month period ended February 29, 2012:
+The following is a summary of significant events and transactions that occurred during the nine month period ended May 31, 2012:

 - 1. Incorporated a wholly owned subsidiary, SwissGold, on September 28, 2011, in Switzerland. - 2.
 Completed a purchase and sale agreement on October 21, 2011, originally dated August 31, 2011, for the Medel Permit located within the community of Medel/Lucmagn, in the Canton of Graubunden, Switzerland.
-The vendor has a 100% interest in an exploration permit for gold, precious metals and other ores (the "Permit"), subject to 1% net smelter returns royalty.
+The vendor has a 100% interest in and to an exploration permit for gold, precious metals and other ores (the "Permit"), subject to 1% net smelter returns royalty.
 The vendor transferred the Permit to the Company's wholly owned Swiss subsidiary, SwissGold.
-As consideration, the Company issued 250,000 units to the vendor, where each unit consists of one common share and one-half of one share purchase warrant.
+As consideration, the Company issued 250,000 units valued at \$62,500 to the vendor, where each unit consists of one common share and one-half of one share purchase warrant.
 Each whole warrant is exercisable into one common share at \$1.00 per common share until October 21, 2014.
 The expiry of the warrants are subject to acceleration such that, should the volume weighted average price of the common shares of the Company exceed \$2.00 for twenty consecutive trading day, the Company may notify the holder that the warrants will expire 30 trading days from receipt of such notice unless exercised before such date. - 3.
 Received regulatory approval for a data acquisition and finder's fee agreement with regards to the Medel Permit originally entered into on July 22, 2011.
-The Company issued 265,000 common shares and paid 40,000 Swiss francs for all data related to the Medel Permit.
+The Company issued 265,000 common shares valued at \$53,000 and paid 40,000 Swiss francs for all data related to the Medel Permit.
 The Company also issued 35,000 common shares as a finder's fee regarding the Medel Permit. - 4.
 Granted 775,000 stock options to directors, officers and consultants.
 The stock options are exercisable at \$0.40 per share expiring October 27, 2016. - 5.
 Effective October 26, 2011, the Company appointed Paul Zyla to its Board of Directors and appointed David Bell as a technical advisor to the Company. - 6.
-On November 23, 2011, 840,000 common shares were released from escrow leaving a balance of 1,680,000 still in escrow. - 7.
-Issued 265,000 common shares and paid 40,000 Swiss francs for all data related to the Medel Permit.
-The Company also issued 35,000 common shares as a finder's fee regarding the Medel Permit. - 8.
-Held its annual general meeting on January 23, 2012.
-All proposed resolutions were passed. - 9.
+On November 23, 2011, 840,000 common shares were released from escrow. - 7.
+Held its Annual General Meeting on January 23, 2012.
+All proposed resolutions were passed. - 8.
 Announced the completion of the 2011 exploration program in Switzerland on its Medel Permit.
 On January 30, 2012, the Company announced the results of the recently completed exploration program.
-Overall the results were encouraging.
-Refer to the January 30, 2012 news release for more details.
+Overall, the results were encouraging.
+Refer to the January 30, 2012 news release for more details. - 9.
+On May 14, 2012, 600,000 stock options exercisable at \$0.40 per share expired unexercised.